Brad Gushue: Brier appearances

 Gushue represented Team Canada once again at the 2019 Tim Hortons Brier.
 After finishing the round robin with a 9–2 record, the team lost the 3v4 Page Playoff game to Team Wild Card, skipped by Brendan Bottcher.
 The loss forced Gushue to play in the Newfoundland and Labardor Tankard for the first time since 2017.
 He won the Tankard for the 15th time and represented his province at the 2020 Tim Hortons Brier.
 Gushue led his rink to an 8–3 record at the Brier.
 He won three straight games in the playoffs to claim his third Brier championship, defeating Bottcher (skipping Team Alberta) in the final.
 It would be Gushue's last game for nearly eight months, as the season was cut short due to the COVID-19 pandemic, forcing the 2020 World Men's Curling Championship (which he qualified for as Brier champion) to be cancelled.

-Despite not being able to represent Canada at the World Men's Curling Championship, Team Gushue was designated as Team Canada at the 2021 Tim Hortons Brier, which was held in Calgary, Alberta.
+Despite not being able to represent Canada at the World Men's Curling Championship in 2020 due to the COVID-19 pandemic, Team Gushue was designated as Team Canada at the 2021 Tim Hortons Brier, which was held Behind closed doors in a centralized "bubble" in Calgary, Alberta.
 After going 6–2 in the round robin, Team Gushue split their games in the championship pool, finishing with an 8–4 record and not advancing to the playoffs for the first time since 2014.

+Due to having represented Canada at the 2022 Winter Olympics, Team Gushue got to bypass the Newfoundland and Labrador playdowns that year, and were allowed to play as the Wild Card #1 team at the 2022 Tim Hortons Brier.
+There, the team went through the pool play undefeated, but lost to Team Canada (skipped by Brendan Bottcher) in the championship round.
+This did not eliminate them however, and the team won all three of their games in the page playoffs, including winning the final against Alberta's Kevin Koe.
+This gave Gushue his fourth career Brier title, equalling the most ever for a skip with Ernie Richardson, Randy Ferbey, and Kevin Martin.

+As defending champions, Gushue represented Team Canada at the 2023 Tim Hortons Brier with new second E. J. Harnden replacing Brett Gallant.
+The team lost just one game in pool play, and then won all three of their playoff games to claim the championship, where they beat Manitoba, skipped by Matt Dunstone.
+It was Gushue's fifth Brier title, a record for skips.

+Gushue and company again represented Canada at the 2024 Montana's Brier.
+The team had a shakier start than in previous years, going 6–2 in pool play, losing to the Northwest Territories (Jamie Koe) and the host Saskatchewan team, skipped by Mike McEwen.
+The team swept the playoffs however, including winning the final against Saskatchewan in a re-match.
+It was Gushue's sixth Brier title, tying a record held by Randy Ferbey and Gushue's teammates Mark Nichols and Geoff Walker.